 - Social flow state triggers

 - Bonus: Creative flow trigger

 Tip 1: Choose a psychological flow trigger

 The name of the first trigger speaks for itself.
 Actions and tasks with immediate feedback lead to a smooth-flowing process because there’s no need to stop and think about results and what to do next.
-It’s an on-going circle of action and reaction.
+It’s an ongoing circle of action and reaction.

-When playing a e-sports, for example, every click leads to something and every action caused by that click leads to new information.
-Every action has a consequence which immediately guides you into taking the next step.
+When playing e-sports, for example, every click leads to something and every action caused by that click leads to new information.
+Every action has a consequence that immediately guides you into taking the next step.
 If you go around the corner in a first-person shooter, you don’t think, you just click the button and your war hero immediately fires his weapon.

-Without purpose, it’s actually rather difficult to give something your full attention, so try to find purpose in whatever you do.
+Without purpose, it’s difficult to give something your full attention, so try to find purpose in whatever you do.
 Don’t like your job?
 Try to think of the people you might be helping by doing it.
 Make that your purpose.

 Purpose is not enough to find attention, though.
 You need to actively practise to be able to focus all your attention on the present moment.